tfabris/BlueGigaEmpeg/README.md

   BlueGigaEmpeg module is lit.
 Look for the device "empeg Car" and pair it.

-- If the pairing doesn't work the first time, also try initiating pairing from the car stereo AFTER the blue LED on the BlueGigaEmpeg module goes out.
+- If the pairing doesn't work the first time, also try initiating pairing from the car stereo *after* the blue LED on the BlueGigaEmpeg module goes out.
   From your car stereo's touch screen interface, tell it to search for Bluetooth devices, and when the device "empeg Car" appears, select it.

 - Your car stereo might put up a random number on the screen and prompt you to confirm that number on the device.
 The BlueGigaEmpeg will automatically